ocean-eddy-cpt/gcm-filters/docs/theory.rst

 In Cartesian geometry the Laplacian of a vector field can be obtained by taking the Laplacian of each component of the vector field, so vector fields can be filtered as described in the foregoing sections.
 On smooth manifolds, the Laplacian of a vector field is not the same as the Laplacian of each component of the vector field.
-Users may wish to use a vector Laplacian to filter vector fields.
+Users may wish to use a **vector Laplacian** to filter vector fields.
 The filter is constructed in exactly the same way; the only difference is in how the Laplacian is defined.
 Rather than taking a scalar field and returning a scalar field, the vector Laplacian takes a vector field as input and returns a vector field.
-To distinguish this from the scalar Laplacian, we refer to the filter based on a scalar Laplacian as a "diffusion-based" filter and the filter based on a vector Laplacian as a "viscosity-based" filter.
+To distinguish this from the scalar Laplacian, we refer to the filter based on a scalar Laplacian as a *diffusion-based* filter and the filter based on a vector Laplacian as a *viscosity-based* filter.
 :doc:`examples/example_vector_laplacian` has examples of viscosity-based filtering.